 Lecture notes, outlines, and PowerPoint slides are not available on Blackboard.
-Students wishing to tape record lectures will need permission of the instructor.
+Students wishing to record lectures in any format will need written permission of the instructor.
 You will need to develop skills assessing, identifying key points in lectures and class media presentations for recording notes (notes and studying are also "ways of thinking").

 Student expectations: Students need to come prepared for each class.
 Students are expected to do all the readings and exercises on or by the required dates and to be prepared to respond to questions posed by the instructor.
-This class is a "learning community" and all members need to come prepared to class so as to participate and contribute to the learning process and objectives of this course.
+Large classes offer specific challenges (more on this in class) but this class is a "learning community" and all members need to come prepared to class so as to participate and contribute to the learning process and objectives of this course.
 Individual students will be called upon during class for comments and demonstration purposes.
-Please see the instructor and TA just before or after class and or during office hours (appointments can be made for mutually convenient times).
-We are pleased to assist you during office hours and before and after classes as time permits.
+Please see the instructor during office hours (appointments can be made for mutually convenient times).
+I am pleased to assist you during office hours and before and after classes as time permits.